Search

 ENGLISH 11/12: UPPER SCHOOL WRITING & THINKING

 Through writing, discussion, and close examination of written and visual texts, this class exposes students to a diverse array of voices and explores the value of listening to other people’s perspectives.
 The class presents a focused course of training and practice in the skills and habits of the department’s core skills curriculum, including close reading, critical thinking, analytical writing, and reflection.
-The course aims to guide students in the patient crafting of precise observations on which to build inferences and arguable claims for fresh, persuasive analytical prose.
+Students learn to develop arguable claims about texts after careful consideration of evidence and to support those claims by explaining exactly how the evidence leads to their analytical conclusions.
+Additionally, students in this course hone their ability to craft narratives about their own experiences, using precise and detailed language to bring to life their own perspectives.

 Incoming juniors and seniors must take English 11/12: Upper School Writing & Thinking during their first year at Walnut Hill.